Sign up for ideas and inspiration for your perfect holiday and stay informed about the latest news and offers from Bon Voyage.

 Distance: 128 miles

-Like dolphins?
-Who doesn't.
-Spot these from the shore in Naples of nearby Marco Island.
 Shopping in Naples is another treat with a spectacular selection of fashionable centers and plazas to choose from.
-From small boutiques and specialty shops along Third Street and Fifth Avenue South, Tin City, and Venetian Village to the large chain and department stores at Coastland Center Mall and Waterside Shops, Naples doesn't disappoint.
+From small boutiques and specialty shops along Third Street and Fifth Avenue South, Tin City, and Venetian Village to the large chain and department stores at Coastland Center Mall and the upscale Waterside Shops.

 Distance: 117 miles